Jen0821/Distributed-GameOfLife/README.md

 This shows the simulation running in real-time via the SDL window.

-[Image: SDL Visualization image file name here]
+[Image: SDL Visualisation image file name here]

 ## ▶️ Setup